-From Table: 4.1. above shows that an overall response rate of 81% was achieved.
+From Table 3above shows that an overall response rate of 81% was achieved.
 This is considered excellent for social science research, where response rates above 70% are typically viewed as adequate (Babbie, 2020).
 A high response rate reduces the likelihood of non-response bias, enhancing the reliability, generalizability, and validity of the findings.
 The strong participation also suggests that the topic of strategic leadership is relevant and of interest to the target population.

 4.2 Demographic Information